by Susan Simpson

-Our research has surfaced three counterpart attributes—Self-Concept, Self-Blame and Stress Tolerance—that provide added lenses through which to interpret the others.
+Our research has surfaced three counterpart attributes—Self-Alignment, Self-Blame and Stress Tolerance—that provide added lenses through which to interpret the others.

 If the Imperatives seem “self-” concerned, they are.
 We all need the core abilities to realize, distinguish, accept, act, correct, refrain, endure and rebound.
 The problem is that like foundations, these skills are so ground-level that they often go overlooked.
 What will happen if we fail to fortify the Imperatives?
 In the end, we’re left teetering in our ability to function with, or in support of others.
 Insufficient self-concern can leave us inadvertently selfish.

 Of all the workforce development programs we’ve studied, 70-85% of students or adults with employment barriers (disadvantaged backgrounds, lack of diploma, criminal record, etc.) need reinforcement in their Imperatives.
 Meanwhile, similar gaps appear in only 10-17% of gainfully employed adults and suburban, college-bound high school students of any ethnicity.

 - “Me narratives”—the story I tell myself, about myself: “What do I feel?”, “What is my value?”
 “What can I do?” and “How will I manage?”

 - Foundational for relating to myself and functioning with and in support of others